pingcap/docs-cn/FAQ.md

 #### The Prometheus monitoring data is deleted each month by default.
 Could I set it to two months or delete the monitoring data manually?

 Yes.
 Find the startup script on the machine where Prometheus is started, edit the startup parameter and restart Prometheus.

+#### Region Health monitor

+In TiDB 2.0, Region health is monitored in the PD metric monitoring page, in which the `Region Health` monitoring item shows the statistics of all the Region replica status. `miss` means shortage of replicas and `extra` means the extra replica exists.
+In addition, `Region Health` also shows the isolation level by `label`. `level-1` means the Region replicas are isolated physically in the first `label` level.
+All the Regions are in `level-0` when `location label` is not configured.

+#### What is the meaning of `selectsimplefull` in Statement Count monitor?

+It means full table scan but the table might be a small system table.

+#### What is the difference between `QPS` and `Statement OPS` in the monitor?

+The `QPS` statisctics is about all the SQL statements, including `use database`, `load data`, `begin`, `commit`, `set`, `show`, `insert` and `select`.

+The `Statement OPS` statistics is only about applications related SQL statements, including `select`, `update` and `insert`, therefore the `Statement OPS` statistics matches the applications better.

 ## Troubleshoot